 Get clear on what makes you unique

-If you want to stand out in a competitive job market, it’s no longer enough to show that you can do the job.
-Your direct competition will be other people who can do the job at the same ability, why should an employer choose you over them?
-You need to take a step further and offer something extra, something that will benefit your future employer but something that only you have – something that they never thought that they need but after speaking to you they realised that this is something that they absolutely need and you are the only person who can offer this.
+You need to take a step further and offer something extra, something that will benefit your future employer but something that only you have – something that they never thought that they needed but after speaking to you, they realised that this is something that they absolutely need and you are the only person who can offer this.

-This is why when I work with my clients in 1 to 1 or group coaching programmes one of the most critical tools in my coaching arsenal is to help them discover their Zone of Genius.
+This is why when I work with my clients in 1 to 1 or group coaching programmes, one of the most critical tools in my coaching arsenal is to help them discover their Zone of Genius.

 Zone of Genius is that sweet spot at the intersection of your passions, your talents, your skills and your values.
 I define your Zone of Genius as a unique combination of your personal characteristics and experiences, a skillset that only you have.
 It’s almost as unique to you as your fingerprint.
-This will be a core of your personal brand.
+This will be the core of your personal brand.

-To discover Your Zone of Genius you will need to get very clear about your passion, skills, talents, and values.
+To discover Your Zone of Genius, you will need to get very clear about your passion, skills, talents, and values.
 If you are not sure about these areas, here are some questions to guide you:

 PASSION